Can you clarify what "cookies" are?

-As with most websites (and virtually all shopping websites) Lammles.com uses a browser function called "cookies".
-Though far more delicious, we aren't talking about the kind of cookie that comes in a variety of flavours.
-Instead, it's just an peculiar chosen name for a small piece of information a website will place on your computer.
-This information is then read while you are on the website, and can be recalled by your browser software the next time you visit the same website.
+As with most websites (and possibly *all* shopping websites) Lammles.com uses a browser function called "cookies".
+A cookie is a cute yet rather peculiar chosen name for a small piece of information a website will place on your computer when you visit.
+This information is then recalled later in that session, or the next time you visit that same website.

 What do cookies do?